 The require

-module.
-There are many other libraries that you can use to create a web server, but this one is built-in.
-You don’t need to install anything to use it, but you do need to require it.
+is part of Node itself.
+You don’t need to install anything to use it, but you do need to require (or import) it.

 Tip